ioccc-src/winner/2024/ferguson1/README.md

 ## Judges' remarks:

 You will have to go to "Fun-Damentals" to understand the logic flow of this game.
-While you goto as many as 149 times and jump hundreds or even over a thousand times to travel from `main()` to a successful `exit(666)` you may have a devil of a time trying to figure out how this program actually does what it does.
+While you goto as many as 149 times and jump hundreds if not over a thousand times to travel from `main()` to a successful `exit(666)` you may have a devil of a time trying to figure out how this program actually does what it does.